 Dr. Jamie MacDougall, a dermatologist based in Manhattan Beach, Calif., says: “I have a hard time understanding how menstruation can have an impact on nails.
 The nail itself is a dead tissue so I can’t imagine how a hormonal change could trigger a structural change in the nail.
 There is no ongoing process in the nail once it starts to grow out.”

 As for clients experiencing extreme sensitivity, another dermatologist we spoke to says it may be due to the fluid retention that occurs in the hands and feet during menstruation.
 Fluid retention causes the tissue to stretch, which in turn stretches the nerve, he says.

 Dr. Paul Kechijian, a dermatologist based in Great Neck.
 N.Y., says: “Some women may feel or notice pain or discomfort a little more at the time of menstruation, especially if they’re under stress.”
-Over-all, though, he thinks there is probably no correlation between nails lilting and menstruation.
-“None of my patients has even demonstrated a change in her nails during this time of her cycle,” he saws.
+Over-all, though, he thinks there is probably no correlation between nails lifting and menstruation.
+“None of my patients has ever demonstrated a change in her nails during this time of her cycle,” he saws.
 In Dr. Kechijian’s medical opinion, nothing biologically affects the nails during menstruation.

-Although there is no published scientific documentation of the effect of menstruation on nails, technicians who notice their clients have a pattern of lilting and/or sensitivity around menstruation should note it on the client’s card.
+Although there is no published scientific documentation of the effect of menstruation on nails, technicians who notice their clients have a pattern of lifting and/or sensitivity around menstruation should note it on the client’s card.